Read the affiliate disclosure page to find out how can you help VPNCentral effortlessly and without spending any money. Read more

 Though not a direct method, a remote desktop app might fill in the same role as a VPN when it comes to securely accessing your files.

-What’s more, using such a method ensure you have access to your files remotely from anywhere or at anytime.
+What’s more, using such a method ensures you have access to your files remotely from anywhere or at any time.

 Mikogo is a cross-platform remote desktop application compatible with Windows and Mac computers.
 It is highly convenient as it requires no installation for the connected devices.

 Just generate the session link and participants will be able to join directly from a browser.
 In a session, you have the possibility to create annotations, present, or communicate via chat and voice, but you can also just use the remote desktop features.

 All Mikogo sessions are protected with military-grade 256-bit AES encryption.
 Just like in the case of a VPN service, no third party can detect or access your activity.

 Other security implementations to ensure your session is private include session password, session ID, and session locks.
 It does not store any session data and uses strong firewalls and network monitoring tools to prevent third-party access.

 5. Connect to the remote PC through a VPN